Quick Facts

 Overview

-The Manono Project is one of the world's largest hard-rock lithium deposits and has become the most contested mining asset in the DRC, entangled in a multi-party legal battle that epitomises the intersection of resource nationalism, geopolitical competition, and critical mineral supply chain security.
+The Manono Project is one of the world's largest hard-rock lithium districts and one of the most contested mining assets in the DRC, entangled in a multi-party legal battle involving AVZ Minerals, Cominière, Zijin Mining interests, and KoBold Metals.

 Community Impact